msisto/storyboard/README.md

 ## What it does

-Storybook is excellent at developing components in isolation.
-Figma is good at composing those components into screens.
-The problem: Figma mockups are static pictures of your components, not the components themselves.
-Storyboard sits in the middle — it's a canvas that renders your actual Storybook stories as live iframes, so you're composing real, interactive components rather than approximations.

-Each canvas frame is a "board" — a screen in a user flow.
-Boards are arranged in a timeline at the bottom of the UI.
-The idea is to lay out a journey left-to-right, the way designers already think about flows, while keeping every component in sync with the actual codebase.
+Storyboard is a design environment for Storybook component libraries.
+Instead of maintaining a design system in two places, Storyboard lets you design experiences using your actual app's production components — rendered as live iframes, not static mockups.
+Each frame on the canvas is a screen; frames are sequenced in a timeline at the bottom.

 Concretely this means: